Tendinopathy: 10 Things You Need to Know - Pt 1

 To continue the analogy, if you think your wife is mad because you continually leave your beard trimmings in the sink when in actual fact you forgot your wedding anniversary (and you continually leave your beard trimmings in the sink), she gon' be mad!
 And your problem may be made worse if you think some $15 flowers from Woolies will suffice!

 The 'donut analogy' for tendinopathy: the unhealthy part of tendon is the hole and the healthy tendon is the yummy donut bit.
 If you don't rehab the tendon appropriately the disruption can worsen (i.e., make the donut hole bigger).
+If you do rehab the tendon appropriately, it's suggested that the healthy tendon that's left increases capacity to tolerate the load which may mean less pain.

 3. Tendinopathy does not improve with complete rest